 Word of mouth advertising can only take your law firm so far.

-If you do not take advantage of at least a couple inbound marketing methods as detailed below, it is only a matter of time until your client list shrinks, potentially to the point that you question the viability of your business.
-However, the prudent use of the inbound marketing methods will gradually increase your client base, helping your firm reach its true potential sooner rather than later.
+If you do not take advantage of at least a couple inbound law firm marketing methods as detailed below, it is only a matter of time until your client list shrinks, potentially to the point that you question the viability of your business.

 Though your law firm’s reputation in the community is certainly important, a growing number of people are turning to the web to find local legal practitioners.

-Be sure to include a section about your law firm’s attorneys to help develop a rapport between your legal practitioners and online visitors.
+Make sure to include a section about your law firm’s attorneys to help develop rapport between your legal practitioners and online visitors.

 Mix in some local identifiers including: